tc39/notes/es8/2017-07/jul-25.md

 CP: Small editorial changes, and hourCycle option for DateTimeFormat to replace hour12.

-DE, CP: Implementations close to shipping in two engines, which could be included in ECMA 402-2018: NumberFormat.formatToParts (Stage 3), PluralRules (stage 3), both waiting for two implementations and almost there
+DE, CP: Implementations close to shipping in two engines, which could be included in ECMA-402-2018: NumberFormat.formatToParts (Stage 3), PluralRules (stage 3), both waiting for two implementations and almost there

 DE: There are two other features which may reach 2018, which have presentations today, Intl.RelativeTimeFormat and Intl.Segmenter, which are less far along